Iron Eagle

-Iron Eagle is a 1986 action film directed by Sidney J. Furie who co-wrote the screenplay with Kevin Alyn Elders, and starring Jason Gedrick and Louis Gossett Jr. The film is unfavorably compared to the similarly-themed Top Gun released the same year.
-It is the first installment of the Iron Eagle film series and was followed by three sequels: Iron Eagle II, Aces: Iron Eagle III, and Iron Eagle on the Attack, with Gossett being the only actor to appear in all four films.
+Iron Eagle is a 1986 action film directed by Sidney J. Furie, who co-wrote the screenplay with Kevin Alyn Elders, and starring Louis Gossett Jr., Jason Gedrick, David Suchet and Tim Thomerson.
+It is the first installment of the Iron Eagle film series and was followed by three sequels: Iron Eagle II, Aces: Iron Eagle III and Iron Eagle on the Attack, with Gossett being the only actor to appear in all four films.

+The film was released by TriStar Pictures on January 17, 1986.
+Iron Eagle was unfavorably compared to the similarly themed Top Gun released the same year, but proved a commercial success.

 Plot

-Doug Masters, son of veteran U.S. Air Force pilot Colonel Ted Masters, is a hotshot civilian pilot hoping to follow in his father's role.
-He receives a notice of rejection from the Air Force Academy, and his father has been shot down and captured by the fictional Arab state of Bilya while patrolling over the Mediterranean Sea.
+Doug Masters, son of veteran USAF pilot Colonel Ted Masters, is a hotshot civilian pilot hoping to follow in his father's role.
+He receives a notice of rejection from the USAFA and Colonel Masters has been shot down and captured by the fictional Arab state of Bilya while patrolling over the Mediterranean Sea.

-Though the incident occurred over international waters, the Arab state's court finds Colonel Masters guilty of trespassing over their territory and sentences him to hang in three days.
-Deciding that the U.S. government will do nothing to save his father's life, Doug devises his own rescue mission.
-He requests the help of Col. Charles "Chappy" Sinclair, a Vietnam veteran pilot currently in the Air Force Reserve, who, though not knowing Colonel Masters personally, had a favorable run-in with him years before meeting Doug and "knew the type."
-Chappy is initially skeptical, but Doug convinces him that, with his friends, he has full access to the airbase's intelligence and resources and can give him an F-16 fighter for the mission.
-To Doug's surprise, Chappy had already begun planning a rescue operation after learning the outcome of Colonel Masters's trial.
-The team of Chappy and Doug devise a meticulously planned mission and the procurement of two heavily armed F-16B jets, with Doug flying the second unit.
+Though the incident occurred in international waters, the Arab state's court finds Colonel Masters guilty of trespassing on its territory and sentences him to hang in three days.
+Deciding that the U.S. government will do nothing to save Colonel Masters' life, Doug devises his own rescue mission.
+He requests the help of Col. Charles "Chappy" Sinclair, a Vietnam veteran pilot currently in the Air Force Reserve, who, though he did not know Colonel Masters personally, had a favorable encounter with him years earlier and "knew the type."
+Chappy is initially skeptical but Doug convinces him that, with his friends, he has full access to the airbase's intelligence and resources and can give him an F-16 fighter for the mission.
+To Doug's surprise, Chappy had already begun planning a rescue operation after learning the outcome of Colonel Masters' trial.
+The team of Chappy and Doug devises a meticulously planned mission and procures two heavily armed F-16B jets, with Doug flying the second.

-On the day of Colonel Masters's scheduled execution, Doug and Chappy fly their jets to the Mediterranean Sea and cross into Bilyan airspace.
-The Bilyan military responds, and in the ensuing battle, Doug and Chappy take out three fighters and destroy an airfield, with Chappy's plane being hit by anti-aircraft fire.
+On the day of Colonel Masters' scheduled execution, Doug and Chappy fly their jets to the Mediterranean Sea and cross into Bilyan airspace.
+The Bilyan military responds and in the ensuing battle, Doug and Chappy take out three fighters and destroy an airfield, with Chappy's plane being hit by anti-aircraft fire.
 He tells Doug to climb to a high altitude and play the tape he made the night before.
 Doug then listens as Chappy's engine fails and crashes into the Mediterranean Sea.
-Chappy's recorded voice gives Doug encouragement and details that help him to complete the mission and rescue his father.
-Making the enemy believe he is leading a squadron, Doug threatens the enemy state into releasing his father for pickup at an airfield.
+Chappy's recorded voice gives Doug encouragement and details that help him to complete the mission and rescue Colonel Masters.
+Making the enemy believe he is leading a squadron, Doug threatens the enemy state into releasing Colonel Masters for pickup at an airfield.